This page describes the process that the SeaBIOS build uses to link the compiled code into the final binary objects.

 In order to use the same global variables between all modes, the layoutrom.py script will detect references to global variables and emit specific symbol definitions for those global variables in the linker scripts so that all references use the same physical memory address (see layoutrom.py:outXRefs()).

 To ensure C code does not accidentally call C code compiled in a different mode, the build will ensure the symbols for C code in each mode are isolated from each other during the linking stage.
 To support those situations where an address of a C function in another mode is required the build supports symbols with a special "_cfuncX_" prefix.
 The layoutrom.py script detects these references and will emit a corresponding symbol definitions in the linker script that points to the C code of the specified mode.
-This is typically seen with code like:
+The call32() and stack_hop_back() macros automatically add the required prefix for C code, but the prefixes need to be explicitly added in assembler code.

 To reduce the overall size of the final SeaBIOS binary the build supports automatically weeding out of unused code and variables.
 This is done with two separate processes: when supported the gcc "-fwhole-program" compilation flag is used, and the layoutrom.py script checks for unreferenced ELF sections.
 The layoutrom.py script builds the final linker scripts with only referenced ELF sections, and thus unreferenced sections are weeded out from the final objects.